 - Underserved domestic and international project sites

-- Month-long global health Global Health Training with fellowship cohort
+- Global Health Bootcamp training course with fellowship cohort

 - Reciprocity with partner sites – we fund 1:1 a fellow at each partner site to come to UCSF for additional training and collaboration as well as provide the option for a funded MPH or a variety of other training opportunities